Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 When we think about digestion, we often think only of the stomach and intestines.
-However, we often forget that there are a number of other influences and mechanisms associated with this topic.
+We usually forget that a number of other influences and mechanisms are involved.

-Our Dailybacs work specifically in the intestines, one of the most crucial steps in the digestive process.
-The small, self-determined bacteria provide the necessary support locally and usually very successfully.
-They bring the intestinal flora back into balance, can improve digestion and promote effective absorption of nutrients.
-But digestion actually begins much earlier - using processes that we can specifically control.
-This means that we do not have to leave the work solely to the externally determined mechanisms of our body and the hard-working probiotics.
-In addition to a healthy diet and exercise, we can also actively contribute to improving digestion - and it is much easier than we think!
+Our Dailybacs They work specifically in the gut, one of the most crucial steps in the digestive process.
+These small, self-regulating bacteria provide their necessary support locally and usually very successfully.
+They restore balance to the gut flora, can improve digestion, and promote effective nutrient absorption.
+But digestion actually begins much earlier—with processes that we can consciously control.
+This means we don't have to leave the work entirely to our body's own mechanisms and the hard-working probiotics.
+In addition to a healthy diet and exercise, we can also actively contribute to improving digestion—and it's much easier than you might think!

 A rhythmic journey

-Our digestion is a composition of different rhythms, created by instruments that many people may not even know play a role in it.
-Strictly speaking, our digestion begins with the eyes and nose.
-They direct the start of the rhythm, because as soon as the eyes perceive the food, this can trigger an increased flow of saliva (assuming the food looks appealing).
-The olfactory nerves also have to give their consent before we even indulge in the meal.
+Our digestion is a composition of various rhythms, created by instruments many of which we may not even realize play a role.
+Strictly speaking, our digestion begins with our eyes and nose.
+They orchestrate the start of the rhythm, because as soon as the eyes perceive food, this can already trigger increased salivation (provided the food looks appealing).
+The olfactory nerves, too, must give their approval before we even indulge in the meal.

 “Well chewed is half digested”

 This is where the art of chewing begins.
-With a steady, rhythmic movement of the jaw, the food is crushed and chopped.
-The more thoroughly, the better - because this is how the food is broken down into its individual parts.
-The increased production of saliva provides food-splitting enzymes that chemically break down the food.
-The so-called amylases break down carbohydrates into simple sugar building blocks.
+With a steady, rhythmic movement of the jaw, the food is crushed and broken down.
+The more thorough, the better – because this is how the food is broken down into its individual components.
+Increased saliva production provides food-digesting enzymes that chemically divide the food.
+These enzymes, called amylases, break down carbohydrates into simple sugar building blocks.

 Try it yourself: if you chew bread long enough, it will eventually taste sweet!

-The small intestine never rests - like the heart, it works in a constant rhythm that neutralizes stomach acid.
-The pancreas and gall bladder also play a role, as their secretions provide important enzymes that digest the food consumed.
-This can sometimes lead to a disharmony of the rhythm - as this is the process in which potential intolerances become apparent.
-The remaining food components that our body does not need or cannot absorb are first thickened in the large intestine and then excreted.
-The large intestine also moves in a rhythm that, however, brings the entire composition back somewhat.
-This is because its pace is slower and it stops the food pulp towards the end, in the opposite direction to the movement of the small intestine.
+The small intestine never rests – like the heart, it works in a constant rhythm that neutralizes stomach acid.
+The pancreas and gallbladder also play a role, as their secretions provide important enzymes that complete the digestion of ingested food.
+Sometimes, a disruption in this rhythm can occur, as potential intolerances can manifest during this process.
+The remaining food components, which our body doesn't need or can't absorb, are first concentrated in the large intestine and then excreted.
+The large intestine also moves in a rhythm, but one that somewhat reverses the overall process.
+Its pace is slower, and it slows down the movement of the chyme towards the end, moving it in the opposite direction to the small intestine.

-Yes, digestion is a wonderful, rhythmic interaction!
-But unfortunately there are also things that can disrupt this rhythm.
+Yes, digestion is a wonderful, rhythmic interplay!
+But unfortunately, there are things that can disrupt this rhythm.
 This is where chewing comes into play again.
-We often find ourselves in a situation where we cannot really enjoy our food.
-We are not present and not conscientious when eating, we stuff ourselves hastily, distracted by the many influences around us: whether it is our cell phone, the television or a conversation with the person across from us.
-Eating connects people and brings friends, family and strangers together.
-Conversing is part of the pleasant experience, but thorough mechanical digestion should not be pushed into the background.
+Often, we find ourselves unable to properly enjoy our food.
+We're not present and not mindful while eating, hastily stuffing our food in, distracted by the many influences around us: whether it's our cell phone, the television, or a conversation with the person opposite us.
+Food connects people and, as we know, brings friends, family, and strangers together.
+Conversation is part of the enjoyable experience, but thorough mechanical digestion shouldn't be neglected.

-Because if you chew properly and thoroughly, not only your stomach will be grateful, but also your taste buds.
-You can enjoy the different, varied flavors that a meal has to offer.
-In addition, you can lose weight by chewing properly.
-Lose weight by chewing carefully?
+Because those who chew properly and thoroughly not only benefit their stomachs, but also their taste buds.
+You can enjoy the various, diverse layers of flavor that a dish has to offer.
+Furthermore, chewing properly can help you lose weight.
+Lose weight Through thorough chewing?
 That sounds somewhat unrealistic, but it's proven.
-If you chew more thoroughly, you automatically take more time to eat and become aware of your feeling of fullness at an earlier point in time.
-The brain lags behind a little in terms of time and needs at least 15 minutes to communicate the feeling of fullness to the body.
-15 minutes is a pretty long time when you consider how much a "fast eater" can gulp down in that time.
-You are satisfied with smaller portions, which can have a positive effect on your weight (assuming you are overweight).
-Chewing thoroughly also means that less air is swallowed.
-This avoids a sluggish feeling of fullness after eating.
+Those who chew more thoroughly automatically take more time to eat and become aware of their feeling of fullness earlier.
+Brain The body lags behind in terms of timing and needs at least 15 minutes to signal satiety.
+Fifteen minutes is quite a long time when you consider how much a "fast eater" can wolf down in that time.
+You'll be satisfied with smaller portions, which can have a positive effect on your weight (provided you're overweight).
+Chewing thoroughly also means you swallow less air.
+This prevents that sluggish feeling of fullness after eating.

-The classic daily rhythm does not match the digestive rhythm
+The classic daily rhythm does not coincide with the digestive rhythm.

 Just pay attention to your own habits.
-You often want to be full as quickly as possible, a combination of a nagging feeling of hunger and the pressure to get back into the rhythm of everyday life as quickly as possible.
-This also explains the increase in fast food restaurants in recent years.
-The faster, the better, and the question of quality is often not taken into account.
-Our bodies are naturally designed to select food in the mouth by chewing for a long time and to eliminate anything inedible or poisonous.
-Inedible things often only become apparent in the last nuance of taste!
-For example, unhealthy, refined food no longer tastes so good after you have chewed it for a long time.
+We often want to feel full as quickly as possible, a combination of gnawing hunger and the pressure to get back into our daily routine as soon as possible.
+This also explains the rise in fast-food restaurants in recent years.
+The faster, the better, and the question of quality often gets overlooked.
+Our bodies are naturally designed to select food in the mouth through thorough chewing, eliminating inedible or toxic components.
+Inedible food often only reveals itself in the final nuance of taste!
+For example, unhealthy, refined food doesn't taste nearly as good after prolonged chewing.

-Taking the time for relaxed meals can be a real anti-stress therapy in stressful everyday life.
-Many people who have changed their chewing habits report that the mechanical chewing movements have a relaxing effect on the entire body.
+Taking time for relaxed meals can act as a real anti-stress therapy in our stressful everyday lives.
+Many people who have changed their chewing habits report that the mechanical chewing movements have a relaxing effect on their entire body.

-If this long list of benefits of chewing thoroughly isn't enough to convince you - brace yourself!
-Because we have a whole bunch more reasons to chew well that are guaranteed to make you fall off your chair:
+If this long list of benefits of thorough chewing still hasn't convinced you – brace yourself!
+Because we have a whole lot more reasons to chew well that are guaranteed to make you fall off your chair:

 1. Radiate youth:

-Chewing releases the hormone parotin into the mouth via the parotid glands.
-Scientific research has revealed parotin to be a regeneration miracle.
-It stimulates cell metabolism and is therefore responsible for the regeneration of the entire body.
-One study showed that subjects who received parotin treatments looked significantly younger.
+Chewing releases the hormone parotene into the mouth via the parotid glands.
+Scientific research has revealed parotene to be a regenerative powerhouse.
+It stimulates cell metabolism and is thus responsible for the regeneration of the entire body.
+One study showed that subjects who received parotene treatments looked significantly younger.

 1. Defensive power:

-Since the food we eat is of course anything but sterile, the saliva in the oral cavity takes precautions.
-It kills the first bacteria.
-This happens with the help of the protein histamine and an antibacterial enzyme, the so-called lysozyme.
-The increased production of saliva when chewing can influence the immune system of the entire body and also protect the digestive tract more effectively against intruders and the resulting diseases!
+Since the food we consume is anything but sterile, saliva in the oral cavity plays a crucial role.
+It kills off the first bacteria.
+This happens with the help of the protein histamine and an antibacterial enzyme called lysozyme.
+The increased saliva production during chewing can influence the body's overall defenses, and the digestive tract is also more effectively protected against invaders and the resulting illnesses!

-Feeling as light as a feather after eating?
-Most people don't know this experience.
-But if you chew properly, you avoid large chunks of food in your stomach, which quickly start to ferment and make you feel bloated and heavy.
-If the pieces are smaller, the body has to use less energy to break them down.
-This way, you feel fit and light instead of sluggish, heavy and tired - because you can use the energy you have taken in for much better things!
+Feeling light as a feather after eating?
+Most people don't know this feeling.
+But if you chew properly, you avoid large chunks of food in your stomach that quickly begin to ferment, leaving you feeling bloated and heavy.
+Smaller pieces of food require less energy from your body to break them down.
+So instead of feeling sluggish, heavy, and tired, you feel fit and light – because you can use that energy for much better things!

 1. Hollywood Smile

-To avoid unpleasant visits to the dentist, just chew properly.
-This improves blood flow to the chewing muscles and gums.
-This strengthens the entire jaw.
-The saliva washes around the teeth.
-This has a disinfecting effect and prevents tooth decay.
+To avoid unpleasant dental visits, simply chew properly.
+This improves blood flow to the chewing muscles and gums, strengthening the entire jaw.
+Saliva washes over the teeth, disinfecting and preventing cavities.
 Nothing should stand in the way of your radiant smile!

 But how do you chew “correctly”?

-Experts recommend chewing a bite 40 to 50 times.
-Yes, that's a lot!
-If you just want to try it out, you can start with 20 repetitions and work your way up in small bites!
-Because then you usually notice how unconscientious your usual eating habits were in the past.
-But it might also lead to you starting to get angry with yourself and the taste experiences you missed.
+Experts recommend 40 to 50 chews per bite.
+Yes, that's quite a lot!
+If you just want to try it out, you can start with 20 chews and gradually increase the number of bites!
+This is when you usually realize how careless your eating habits have been in the past.
+It might also lead you to start feeling annoyed with yourself and the missed taste experiences.

 Better late than never!
-Your stomach and intestines will especially thank you and will probably quickly reward you with improved digestion, which can also have an effect on your entire body and your well-being!
+Your stomach and intestines will thank you and likely reward you quickly with improved digestion, which can also have a positive impact on your entire body and well-being!

 FUN FACT: